leandro-gomez-aparicio/SOMOS_MAS_ONG/README.md

 - The interfaces should start with prefix "I".
 Example: IUserRepository.
 - The names of the attributes for Java code use camel case, but the name for SQL use underscore.
 - The name of the tables should be in singular.
+- Exceptions should be handled by ErrorHandler class.

 ### KEEP IN MIND FOR PULL REQUEST AND CODE REVIEW